Howard (film): Release

 Howard premiered at the 2018 Tribeca Film Festival and was nominated for the Best Documentary Award at the 2018 Heartland Film Festival.
 It had a limited theatrical run beginning on December 18, 2018.

 Streaming

 Howard was released on Disney+ on August 7, 2020.
 On May 18, 2023, it was announced that Disney+ would be removing nearly 60 original films and series from the platform on May 26 to "cut costs," with this film being one of them.
 The news sparked widespread backlash from both Disney fans and the LGBTQ+ community, especially with the move coming on the eve of Pride Month and the release of the live-action remake of The Little Mermaid on the same day as its intended removal.
-Disney+ announced the following day that the film will remain on the service.
+Disney+ announced the following day that the film would remain on the service.